 Temperature, power consumption and nuisance:

-In order to measure temperatures, we opted for the Superposition stress test in Extreme mode.
+In order to measure the temperatures, we opted for the Superposition stress test in Extreme mode.
 We opted for three 5-minute runs with a 10-minute interval between each test.
 We took advantage of this benchmark to record the power consumption of the graphics card for the table above.

-In order to know the temperature at Idle, after completing the three loops of the stress test, we let the card rest for 20 minutes before reading the temperature.
+In order to know the temperature in Idle, after completing the three loops of the stress test, we let the card rest for 20 minutes before reading the temperature.
 It should be noted that most cards have “0 dBa” technology and therefore the fans cut out below a certain temperature, often between 50 and 55°C. This means that it takes longer to dissipate the heat after a period of stress testing or gaming.
 A card that does not have this technology will be noisier than others at rest.
 A reminder: our temperature readings are taken in Open-Air.
-In a closed case, the cards will logically be hotter.
+In a closed case, the cards will necessarily be hotter.

-Power consumption (full configuration) :
+Power consumption (whole configuration) :